 Learn about projects in the Shaker Lakes that seek to protect and modernize these parklands for generations to come.
 This includes projects that are part of the Northeast Ohio Regional Sewer District's Stormwater Management Program, like the recently completed upgrades at Green Lake.
 This page will also provide the latest information about NEORSD's recommendations for Horseshoe Lake and Lower Lake.

 NEORSD has completed the Lake Erie Tributaries Master Plan, including a thorough study of the Doan Brook Watershed and the dams at Horseshoe Lake and Lower Lake.
-Sewer District officials presented their recommendations at a public meeting on Tuesday, June 15.
+Sewer District officials presented their recommendations at a public meeting on Tuesday, June 15 (watch video below).

-- View a statement from the Doan Brook Watershed Partnership
+- View a statement of support from the Doan Brook Watershed Partnership

 - View a statement of support from the Nature Center at Shaker Lakes